s3gw-tech/s3gw/k8s/README.md

-WORKER_COUNT                : The number of Kubernetes workers in the cluster ADMIN_MEM                   : The RAM amount used by the admin node (Vagrant format) ADMIN_CPU                   : The CPU amount used by the admin node (Vagrant format) ADMIN_DISK_SIZE             : The disk size allocated for the admin node (Vagrant format) - this will be effective only for mono clusters
+WORKER_COUNT                : The number of Kubernetes workers in the cluster ADMIN_MEM                   : The RAM amount used by the admin node (Vagrant format) ADMIN_CPU                   : The CPU amount used by the admin node (Vagrant format) ADMIN_DISK                  : yes/no, when yes a disk will be allocated for the admin node - this will be effective only for mono clusters
+ADMIN_DISK_SIZE             : The disk size allocated for the admin node (Vagrant format) - this will be effective only for mono clusters
-WORKER_MEM                  : The RAM amount used by a worker node (Vagrant format) WORKER_CPU                  : The CPU amount used by a worker node (Vagrant format) WORKER_DISK_SIZE            : The disk size allocated for a worker node (Vagrant format) LOCAL_CNT_ENG               : The host's local container engine used to build the s3gw container (podman/docker)
+WORKER_MEM                  : The RAM amount used by a worker node (Vagrant format) WORKER_CPU                  : The CPU amount used by a worker node (Vagrant format) WORKER_DISK                 : yes/no, when yes a disk will be allocated for the worker node WORKER_DISK_SIZE            : The disk size allocated for a worker node (Vagrant format) CONTAINER_ENGINE            : The host's local container engine used to build the s3gw container (podman/docker)
 ```

 So, you could start a more specialized build with: